-Looking back at the past forty-plus years, the TKI was initially conceived when Ken and I met each other at UCLA in 1970—he as a young assistant professor and I as an even younger doctoral student.
+Looking back at the past fifty-plus years, the TKI was initially conceived when Ken and I met each other at UCLA in 1970—he as a young assistant professor and I as an even younger doctoral student.
 At that time, we had no idea if our instrument would actually be published outside of our research article.
 And we certainly never dreamed the TKI would become so widely used in so many different kinds of organizations around the world.
 As a result, we have remained exceedingly grateful for the excellent work that Xicom once did, and CPP (renamed, The Myers-Briggs Company) is now doing to continue bringing our creation to life.
 Ken Thomas and I can now look back on the past several decades with much joy, since we fully appreciate the several pivotal decisions along the way that have become the fascinating “brief” history of the Thomas-Kilmann Instrument.

 AFTERMATH: THE KILMANN ORGANIZATIONAL CONFLICT INSTRUMENT (KOCI)

 Directly below, see my 12-minute video presentation that summarizes my latest assessment tool: The Kilmann Organizational Conflict Instrument.
 This diagnostic instrument has been designed to identify an organization’s systems and processes that are significantly undermining—hence, misdirecting—members’ use of those five conflict modes inside their organization or work unit, so the most troublesome “systems conflicts” can then be transformed to actively support the effective use of all five conflict modes for both organizational success and personal meaning, short term and long term.
 In essence, the Kilmann Organizational Conflict Instrument fully appreciates that an organization’s systems and processes affect at least 80% of how conflict is addressed and resolved in the workplace, while individual preferences for using certain conflict modes affect, at most, about 20% of the observable conflict-handling behavior and results.
 With the introduction of the new KOCI instrument, it seems that the history of the Thomas-Kilmann Instrument continues to inspire new theories and new assessment tools for conflict management and change management.